HAMPTON CITY SCHOOLS EVERY CHILD, EVERY DAY, WHATEVER IT TAKES!

 The student will be referred to an administrator, and the device will remain secured in the office.
 Parents/guardians will be notified that the device will not be returned to the student directly.
 The phone or device will be released only to a parent or guardian.

-Repeated violations of the cell phone-free policy may result in additional disciplinary actions, including the possible loss of privilege to bring a cell phone or device to school.
+Repeated violations of the cell phone-free policy may result in additional disciplinary actions, including the possible loss of the privilege to bring a cell phone or device to school.

-If a student refuses to turn over their cell phone or personal electronic device when requested, additional disciplinary actions will result in accordance with the Students’ Rights and Responsibilities Handbook.
+The new law prohibits suspension or expulsion based solely on a cell phone violation.
+However, if a student refuses to turn over their cell phone or personal electronic device when requested, additional disciplinary actions will result in accordance with the Students’ Rights and Responsibilities Handbook.